Drug Discovery and Development | Pharmaceutical Research at PCOM

 What is Pharmaceutical Research?

-The overarching goal of pharmaceutical research is to design and test drugs with increased efficacy and specificity to reduce side effects.
+The overarching goals of pharmaceutical research are to design and test drugs to increase efficacy and reduce side effects; monitor drug utilization; and improve access to therapeutics.
 The first step in drug discovery is the identification of potential molecular targets that can be stimulated or repressed for therapeutic purposes.
 Our researchers collaborate with a bioinformatics specialist to integrate and interpret complex molecular interactions and a data analyst to evaluate the impact of healthcare policies on medication utilization and cost-effectiveness.

 PCOM Georgia's Eric Wang, PhD, was awarded $10,000 by American Association of Colleges of Pharmacy (AACP) to support his research on developing new therapeutic agents to treat multiple myeloma.
 “What I hope to accomplish is to identify potential drug candidates from natural sources with anti-myeloma effects and elucidate their mechanism of action,” Dr. Wang explained.